Build Muscle and Lose Fat – Articles on Weightlifting, Diet, and Nutritional Supplements

 How to Get a Big Chest

-Training to build a strong back and triceps are just as important to building a big chest, as chest exercises are.
+Training to build a strong back and triceps is just as important to building a big chest, as chest exercises are.
 So don’t forget to read up about the top 5 best back exercises and the top 5 best triceps exercises.
 One thing is for sure, without strong triceps, you will never have a big bench.

-Also you must always train your lower body in order for your upper body to grow.
-For the lower body I recommend the top 5 best leg exercises and the top 5 best hamstring exercises.
-Training your whole body with a full body workout routine is one sure way to make sure everything grows or gets toned, depending on your goals.
+Also, you must always train your lower body in order for your upper body to grow.
+For the lower body, I recommend the top 5 best leg exercises and the top 5 best hamstring exercises.
+Training your whole body with a full-body workout routine is one sure way to make sure everything grows or gets toned, depending on your goals.

 Now we must examine how the pecs work so that we can better target them for growth.